huangli/Udacity-Project5/README.md

 ### 6. Validation and Performance
 #### 6.1 metrics
 Precesion
-> ability to find all non-poi
+> How precise the algorithm are

 Recall
-> ability to find all poi
+> Ability to find all poi, how complete the results are

 In order to find all poi, sometimes we label some non-poi as poi, the reverse is true.
 So we have to balance between precesion and recall, can't judge the performance of algorithm by one simple metric.